kaisequeira/Crabcrawler/README.md

 ## 🎮 How to Play

-1. Visit [Crab Crawler's Deployment](https://kaisequeira.github.io/Crabcrawler-Deployment/) to see controls
+1. Visit [Crab Crawler's Deployment Repository](https://github.com/kaisequeira/Crabcrawler-Deployment) to see how to play.
 2. [Play Crab Crawler](https://kaisequeira.github.io/Crabcrawler-Deployment/) here

 For the best experience, use a modern web browser with WebGL support.